tmobile/magentaA11y/_checklist-web/toggle-switch.md

 </example>
 {:/}

+### Disabled states

+If it's helpful for screenreaders to perceive a disabled toggle, use `aria-disabled="true"` and prevent click events with scripting.

+{% highlight html %}
+<input type="checkbox"
+        role="switch"
+        id="deltaSwitch"
+        aria-disabled="true"
+        checked>
+<label for="deltaSwitch">Delta</label>
+{% endhighlight %}

+Using the `disabled` attribute will prevent the input from being clickable, but will also prevent it from being focusable, making it more difficult to discover for screenreaders.

+{% highlight html %}
+<input type="checkbox"
+        role="switch"
+        id="deltaSwitch"
+        disabled
+        checked>
+<label for="deltaSwitch">Delta</label>
+{% endhighlight %}

 ### You can also use a button

 This `<button>` toggle has focus and keyboard criteria built in.
 It requires the addition of `role="switch"` and scripting to toggle `aria-checked="true/false"`.